 - Do not allow any pocket formation or honeycomb in the concrete, and feel the concrete flow by hammering the shutters with a wooden mallet.

 - Deck concrete top-level shall be finished smoothly.

 - Remove the end and side shutter after 24 hrs of concreting.

-- Start curing of deck and wall by using wet Hessian cloth or by continuous water sprinkling arrangement to keep the girder wet up to 14 days.
+- Start curing of deck and wall by using a wet hessian cloth or continuous water sprinkling arrangement to keep the girder wet for up to 14 days.

-- The soffit and staging shall be removed depending on the span length as per guidelines of relevant IS Code.
+- The soffit and staging shall be removed depending on the span length as per guidelines of IS 456:2000.